bitprophet/releases/docs/concepts.rst

 "Rolling" releases
 ------------------

-No actual mixing of release lines, just moving from 1.x to 2.x.
+This example has no mixing of release lines, just moving from 1.x to 2.x.
 1.x is effectively abandoned.
 (Hope 2.x is an easy upgrade...)
+Note how features 4 and 5, because they are encountered prior to 2.0.0, are attached to it automatically.

 Input::